florian/cookie.js/readme.md

         key2: 'value2'
     });

-If you need more options, like setting the expiry date, you can add an object with options as the 3rd parameter:
+If you need more options, like setting the expiry date, you can add an object with options as the third parameter:

     cookie.set('key', 'value', {
         expires: 60 * 60 * 24 * 7, // expires in one week
     });

-The following fields can be added to the options object:
+The following fields can be added to the mentioned object:

  - `expires`: Either a number containing the seconds until the expiry, a date in the GMTString format or a date object. (e.g.: `60 * 60 * 24 * 7` for a week.)
+If you omit this field the cookie will be removed when the browser closes.
  - `domain`: Allow other domains to access your cookie. (e.g.: `example.com`.)
+The default value is the current domain.
  - `path`: Limit the access to the cookie to some path. (e.g.: `dir/`.)
+The default value is the current domain.
  - `secure`: A boolean indicating whether the cookie shall only be accessable over a secure connection.

 ## cookie.get()